kmazrolina/Quanterpoint/README.md

 Our work brigns the realms of quantum physics and music composition closer together in a symphony of innovation and creativity.
 This project draws inspiration from the audacious composers of the past who sought to infuse their music with the elegance of physics and mathematics

 Quantum Harmony is an exploration of the intersection between quantum computing and music composition.
-It combines cutting-edge technology with artistic creativity to produce unique minimalist music inspired by the principles of quantum physics.
+It combines cutting-edge technology with artistic creativity to produce unique minimalist music inspired by the principles of quantum computing.

 ## Project Stages